Cecouuu/Website_for_cooking-recipes/README.md

 - Fix links for pages.
 - Improve the quality of the Project structure.
 - Use new tools such as: BootStrap 5+, More JavaScript, PHP.
-- Improve UI design and GUI.
 - Add Functionality to the website.
+- Use Artificial Intelligence for improving UI and GUI design.

 # Link: <h3><a href="https://cecouuu.github.io/Website_for_cooking-recipes/">Online Recipe Cooking Book</a></h3>